 Includes Scrum Master certification exam fee.

 High quality, comprehensive classroom study materials - nothing additional to be bought for the class.

 Free 16 PMI® approved PDUs with the Scrum Master Certification classroom course.

 Ten (10) additional PMI® PDUs with complimentary ‘Introduction to Scrum’ course.

 Complimentary copy of the SBOK™ Guide.

-Scrum Master classes are held approximately monthly in our Mountainside office.
+Scrum Master classes are held approximately monthly in our Mountainside, NJ office.

 Scrum Master Certified (SMC™) professionals are facilitators who ensure that the Scrum Team is provided with an environment conducive to completing the project successfully.
 The Scrum Master guides, facilitates, and teaches Scrum practices to everyone involved in the project; clears impediments for the team; and, ensures that Scrum processes are being followed.
 Successful candidates will be awarded the Scrum Master Certified (SMC™) certification by SCRUMstudy after passing the certification exam.